Kwasi-Dankwa/serie-a-analytics/README.md

 Insights They Want:
 * Scout potential transfer targets based on performance metrics.
-* Assess opponents' strengths and weaknesses for match preparation.
-* Evaluate their own players' performances for development and tactical adjustments.

   ### Use Case:
-  Use passing accuracy and possession metrics to identify midfielders who can strengthen the team's ball control.
+  Use effective clearance and shot conversion metrics to identify defenders who can strengthen the team's teams defense and attackers with poor shot conversions on team as well identify better options to improve the team.

 # Prepare and Process PHASE
 -The dataset from kaggle was already cleaned and ranked so it fufilled integrety requirements.
-However, the columns of the csv files useds had to be renamed to adhere to standard naming conventions.
+However, the columns and names of some csv files useds had to be renamed to adhere to standard naming conventions.

 -Tools Used for Analysis: SQLWorkBench and Tableau

-Datasets used:
+8 Datasets were used for the analysis:
 * league_table23_24
 * expected_goals_conceded_team
 * expected_goals_team
+* big_chance_missed_team
+* effective_clearance_team
+* player_big_chances-created
+* players_effective_clearances
+* player_total_scoring_attempts

 # Analyze PHASE